KeyAuth/KeyAuth-CPP-Example/README.md

 If you get an *The object or library file '' was created by a different version of the compiler* error, replace the library_x64.lib with this one https://cdn.keyauth.win/library_x64.lib

+**Security practices**

+* Utilize obfuscation provided by companies such as VMProtect or Themida (utilize their SDKs too for greater protection)
+* Preform frequent integrity checks to ensure the memory of the program has not been modified
+* Don't write the bytes of a file you've downloaded to disk if you don't want that file to be retrieved by the user.
+Rather, execute the file in memory and erase it from memory the moment execution finishes

+*KeyAuth is provided in Source Code Form.
+The burden of client-side protection is on you the software developer, as it would be with any authentication system.*

 **What is KeyAuth?**

 KeyAuth is an Open source authentication system with cloud hosting plans as well.
 Client SDKs available for C++, C#, Python, Rust, PHP, and VB.NET.